-(a) As at 31 December 2020, net book amount of retail store assets including leasehold improvement and right of use assets amounted to RMB446,152,000.
+(a) As at 31 December 2021, net book amount of retail store assets including leasehold improvement and right-of-use assets amounted to RMB305,759,000.
 The Group regards each individual retail store as a separately identifiable cash-generating unit ("CGU") and monitors their financial performance for the existence of impairment indicators, such as stores making a loss and early closure of stores before the expiry of lease term.
 Management carried out an impairment assessment for the retail store assets which have an impairment indicator.
 The carrying amount of the retail store assets is written down to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
-Previous provision for impairment is reversed if the estimated recoverable amount is greater than its carrying amount.
-As a result, a reversal of impairment of property, plant and equipment of RMB21,939,000, impairment loss of property, plant and equipment of RMB2,197,000 and impairment loss of right of use assets of RMB47,773,000 were recognised in general and administrative expenses.
 The estimates of the recoverable amounts were based on value-in-use calculations using discounted cash flow projections based on the financial forecasts approved by management covering the remaining tenure of the lease, with major assumptions such as revenue growth rates, gross margins and discount rate.
 The key assumptions used in the value-in-use calculations are dependent on management significant judgement by comparing with the historical performance of the stores, future business plans and market situation.